fusion809/fusion809.github.io-old2/_drafts/IDE-TE/20-leafpad.md

 ### Features
 It offers no syntax highlighting support or auto-indentation support that I am aware of.

+### Obtaining It
+It is often included along with the LXDE core application suite, so it is available from the official repositories of the vast majority of Linux distributions.

 ### Advantages (Pros)
 * Its chief advantage is its low system resource usage.
 * Easy to install on most distributions.